Nadol

 Nadol is a census town in Desuri tehsil of Pali district, India.
 Ashapura Mataji temple and Shri Nadol Tirth attract pilgrims.

 History

 Nadol was originally called Naddula.
 The Chahamanas of Naddula (called Chauhans of Nadol in vernacular legends) ruled the town and its surrounding areas during the 10th-12th century CE.
 Their founder was Lakshmana, a prince of the Shakambhari Chahamana dynasty.
 He carved out a principality at Nadol, while his brother Simharaja ascended the ancestral throne.
 Nadol was ruled by his descendants until Jayatasimha was defeated by the Ghurids.
 Later, the Jalor Chahamana king Udayasimha (a relative of Jayatasimha) captured Nadol.
 The area was captured by the Delhi Sultanate after Alauddin Khalji defeated Udayasimha's descendant Kanhadadeva in 1311.

+The town is also famous for the temple of Ashapura Mata which was built by the first chauhan ruler of Nadol Lakshmana Chauhan in 10th century.
+She is worshipped as a kuldevi of chaunhans of the region.